chetan-hiran/D365DataReplicationService/README.md

 5. Microsoft Dataverse

-    In D365 provision an Application user with System Administrator security role and we will use this Application user context to call the OData API in Pipelines.
+In D365 provision an Application user with System Administrator security role.
+The framework connects to the environment with this user to fetch the data.

 ## Architecture